SupertigerDev/electrical-input-lag/README.md

 While not everyone has the option to do this, some have.
 There are mixed results, Some say that this is the fix.
 However, some have tried this with no fix.

 ### Making regedit changes
-While there are many more reggedit commands to try, This isn't a true solution.
+While there are many more regedit commands to try, This isn't a true solution.
 Why do we have to make regedit changes to fix this issue?
 However, for now, theres no known regedit change that has fixed this issue, only temperament.

 ### Reducing in game settings
 Reducing game settings gives a temporary effect for 10 minutes or so.
 Enabling anti-aliasing does not do anything.